 LNG pricing – the enemy within (and the one at the door)

 We are facing a huge tsunami of fresh LNG and much of it has nowhere to go in a contracting marketplace.
-But as Andrew Williamson, a participant in one of yesterday’s discussions rounds has validly put out, numbers can be deceiving.
+But as Andrew Williamson, a participant in one of yesterday’s discussion rounds has validly put out, numbers can be deceiving.
 Not all import capacity is created equal.

-Most people bring their gut reactions from the oil world when they think LNG and that’s a fallacy.
+Most people bring their gut reactions from the oil world when they think of LNG and that’s a fallacy.
 Compared to LNG, oil is a super liquid market with ample overcapacity on all parts of the supply chain, countless suppliers on all rungs of the ladder, countless consumption points on all rungs of the ladder and it’s a generalized business that affects all parts of the globe from downtown Manhattan to the Falkland Islands.

-LNG, in contrast, is still some sort of fly on the wall that is done by the weird and functions – at least in public perception – just like oil does, only colder.
-We LNG folks know that this is rubbish as LNG has its own dynamics and they are as different from oil as massage parlors are from candy shops.
+LNG, in contrast, is still some fly on the wall that is done by the weird and functions – at least in public perception – just like oil does, only colder.
+We LNG folks know that this is rubbish as LNG has its dynamics and they are as different from oil as massage parlors are from candy shops.
 Both give some pleasure but could not be more different otherwise.

 Let’s skip all the chatter on LNG becoming a commodity for a second.
 It’s an extremely interesting discussion in its own right but it bears little relevance to our main topic here.